idai-institute/scalable-textgrad/README.md

 # Scalable TextGrad Platform

-Implements the Architect service described in the design docs.
+Implements the Architect and Version Manager services described in the design docs.
 Provides shared helper libraries for state tracking, git-backed versioning, and Codex orchestration.

 ## Quickstart